ErwannLesech/Basic-Bank-System/README.md

-# Basic-login-system
+# Basic-bank-system
-Training C project : Build a basic login system that allows users to create accounts and log in with a password in C
+Training C project : Build a basic bank system that allows users to log in, register or delete an account and then, manage bank accounts in C